NateSamuel/EcoQuest_Website/README.md

 https://www.youtube.com/watch?v=5lP4xQfWTaQ

 # Design
 Below are screenshots of our final app implementations and a feature breakdown, labelled by the iteration in which each feature was developed (MVP-1, MVP-2, MVP-3).
-For design reasoning, please see the prototypes and iteration section above, for detailed MVP implementation [8]

 ## Breakdown of Screens